tessa-reid/Ancestral_Wheat_Rhizobacteria/R Scripts/Readme.md

 ## Contents

 - `Phyloseq.R`: Script describing the creation and filtering of phyloseq objects.
-Requires the filter_by_presence function from [drimaria] (https://github.com/drimaria)
+Requires the `filter_by_presence` function from [drimaria](https://github.com/drimaria).
 - Scripts for producing Figures:
 - `Figure1.R`
 - `Figure2.R`